WennderSantos/wenndersantos.github.io/_posts/2017-10-02-talk---from-development-to-store-with-react-native-and-vsts-@-theconf.md

 [THE CONF Initiative](http://www.akitaonrails.com/2016/10/20/the-conf-initiative)
 [THE CONF - 2017 Edition Report](http://www.akitaonrails.com/2017/10/02/the-conf-2017-edition-report)

 My talk was "From development to store with React Native and VSTS".
-The main objective of this talk was to show how to we can use React Native and VSTS together.
+The main objective of this talk was how we can use React Native and VSTS together.

 You can see the deck that I used below:
 <iframe src="//slides.com/wenndersantos/from-development-to-store-react-native-vsts/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>